Thanet District Council has a closed circuit television system to help provide a safer community for everyone by;

 - helping to catch those who commit crime or public order offences.

 The camera network is monitored and recorded 24 hours a day, 365 days a year at our central control centre.
-Images are recorded and kept in accordance with the Data Protection Act 1998 and the Thanet District Council CCTV Code of Practice.
+Images are recorded and kept in accordance with current data protection legislation and the Thanet District Council CCTV Code of Practice.

 The system is owned by Thanet District Council, and the control centre is staffed by fully trained closed circuit television surveillance operators.